Learning-Augmented Decentralized Online Convex Optimization in Networks: : Linearly Combining ML Advice and Expert Advice

+To begin, we study a simple approach toward designing a learning-augmented algorithm, which uses a fixed linear combination of ML-based untrusted policy and the trusted expert policy, i.e., Linear Learning-Augmented Decentralized Online Optimization (\ouralglinear).
+We analyze the performance of \ouralglinear and highlight its key limitation: the lack of guaranteed worst-case competitiveness.

-\subsubsection{Local Information Availability}
+\subsection{Local Information Availability}

+Our goal is to effectively use both ML-based advice and expert advice to solve \eqref{eqn:objective_function} in a decentralized online manner.
+In our setting, each agent $v\in\mathcal{V}$ has access to a decentralized online ML policy $\tilde{\pi}_v$ and a decentralized online expert policy $\pi^{\dagger}_v$, which produce actions $\tilde{x}_t^{v}$ and $x_t^{v,\dagger}$ at time $t=1,\cdots,T$, respectively, based on local online information.
+Then, given $\tilde{x}_t^{v}$ and $x_t^{v,\dagger}$, the agent $v$ chooses its actual action $x_t^v$ using \ouralglinear.

-We consider a decentralized setting where only local online information is available to the agents.
-In particular, the following online information is revealed to each agent $v$ at step $t$: node cost function $f^v_{t}$, temporal cost function $c^v_{t}$, spatial cost function $s_{t-1}^{(v,u)}$, connected agents' actions $x_{t-1}^u$ and their corresponding expert actions $x_{t-1}^{u,\dagger}$ for $(v,u)\in\mathcal{E}$.
+More specifically, the following online information is revealed to each agent $v$ at step $t$: node cost function $f^v_{t}$, temporal cost function $c^v_{t}$, spatial cost function $s_{t-1}^{(v,u)}$, connected agents' actions $x_{t-1}^u$ and their corresponding expert actions $x_{t-1}^{u,\dagger}$ for $(v,u)\in\mathcal{E}$.
 That is, at the beginning of step $t$, each agent $v$ receives its own node cost and temporal cost functions for time $t$, and also the spatial cost along with the actual/expert actions from the neighboring agents connected to agent $v$ for time $t-1$.
-Thus, before choosing an action at time $t$, all the local information available to agent $v$ can be summarized as $I^v_t=\{f^v_{1:t},c^v_{1:t},s_{1:t-1}^{(v,u)}, x_{1:t-1}^u, x_{1:t-1}^{u,\dagger}, Z^v_t, (v,u)\in\mathcal{E}\}$, where $Z^v_t$ captures the other applicable information (e.g., agent $v$'s own actual/ML/expert actions in the past).
+Thus, before choosing an action at time $t$, all the local information available to agent $v$ can be summarized as

+where $Z^v_t$ captures the other applicable information (e.g., agent $v$'s own actual/ML/expert actions in the past).
 Moreover, knowledge of cost functions over the next $k$ temporal steps and/or $r$-hop agents in the network can further improve the competitiveness of expert policies \cite{Decentralized_SOCO_YihengLin_Adam_ICML_2022_pmlr-v162-lin22c} and, if available, be included in $Z^v_t$.
 Without loss of generality, we use $I^v_t$ as the locally available information for agent $v$ at time $t$.
 Additionally, the smoothness parameters $\ell_f$, $\ell_c$, and $\ell_s$ and robustness parameter $\lambda$ are known to the agents as shared information.